 What becomes of Hollywood’s child stars?
 VHS Revival brings you a case in point

-Behind the glitz and glam, Hollywood has something of a dark reputation.
+Beneath the glitz and glam of mainstream superstardom, Hollywood has something of a dark reputation.
 In a profession where beauty is first and foremost, it is hardly surprising.
 The Academy Awards is a worldwide event, a supposed celebration of the industry’s hottest talent, but in reality it is more a platform for celebrity, a promotional affair where the faces of the world’s biggest brands come out to sparkle.
 In a consumer society, stardom is the ultimate dream.
 Not only does it promise adulation on a global scale, it brings fame and fortune.
 It paints images of lavish locations and sprawling mansions.
 It leaves you feeling invincible.

 In reality, superstardom has its trappings, and the only way to avoid the inevitable fall from grace is to stay ahead of the game.
 For many, this is a lifelong task: the constant reinvention, the ceaseless backscratching, a devotion to playing the media lest they get played.
 In the end, what kind of life are you left with?
 How many friends do you truly have in the world?
 How do you live up to the expectations of the millions who support you from a distance, whose understanding of you is wholly synthetic, whose loyalty and passion are illusory and forever tenuous?